-For this clinical evaluation study, data were analysed for all adults who reached one year of LUM-IVA treatment.
-Demographic and clinical data at commencement of LUM-IVA (age, gender, ppFEV1, use of supplementary oxygen, diagnosis of CF-related liver disease or CFrelated diabetes mellitus and whether listed for lung transplant prior to commencement of LUM-IVA) were collected.
-Pulmonary function (post-bronchodilator spirometric data for FEV1, ppFEV1, forced vital capacity (FVC), ppFVC, mean forced expiratory flow between 25% and 75% of FVC (FEF25-75%) and ppFEF25-75%) and weight measurements for the year prior to commencement of LUM-IVA and the year after commencement were extracted from clinical records (using data from all pulmonary function tests undertaken).
-At our centre, the predominant indication for intravenous antibiotics (IVAB) is pulmonary exacerbation, and these courses may be completed in hospital, or undertaken partly in hospital and partly at home.
-At our centre, continuation of IVAB courses at home is based on factors including clinical stability, patient ability to manage line care, IVAB delivery and other aspects of the CF care at home, social and geographic factors including patient preference, and for patients living outside the Melbourne region, availability of a local provider of hospital-in-the home nursing services and distance from their home to the CF centre.
+For this clinical evaluation study, data were analysed for all adults who reached 1 year of LUM/IVA treatment.
+Demographic and clinical data at commencement of LUM/IVA (age, sex, FEV1 % pred, use of supplementary oxygen, diagnosis of CF-related liver disease or CF-related diabetes mellitus and whether listed for lung transplant prior to commencement of LUM/IVA) were collected.
+Pulmonary function (post-bronchodilator spirometric data for FEV1, FEV1 % pred, forced vital capacity (FVC), FVC % pred, forced expiratory flow at 25-75% of FVC (FEF{25-75%}) and FEF{25-75%} % pred) and weight measurements for the year prior to commencement of LUM/IVA and the year after commencement were extracted from clinical records (using data from all pulmonary function tests undertaken).
+At our centre, the predominant indication for IVABs is pulmonary exacerbation, and these courses may be completed in hospital or undertaken partly in hospital and partly at home.
+Continuation of IVAB courses at home is based on factors including clinical stability, patient ability to manage line care, IVAB delivery and other aspects of the CF care at home, social and geographic factors including patient preference, and for patients living outside the Melbourne region, availability of a local provider of hospital-in-the-home nursing services and distance from their home to the CF centre.
 Access to home IVAB therapy is available across all FEV1 ranges.
 All patients are trained in IVAB delivery and must complete a competency checklist prior to transfer to home care.
 Clinical criteria and practices for home IVAB therapy were consistent across the period of this study.
-The number of pulmonary exacerbations requiring hospitalisation, days in hospital and days of intravenous antibiotic (IVAB) usage during the year prior to commencement of LUM-IVA and during the year after commencement were recorded.
+The number of pulmonary exacerbations requiring hospitalisation, days in hospital and days of IVAB usage during the year prior to commencement of LUM/IVA and during the year after commencement were recorded.

-Body composition measurement was undertaken by trainer operators using multi-frequency bioelectrical impedance analysis (mBCA 515/514, SECA, Germany), a method with good reproducibility, and validity against reference methods.
-Measurements were taken prior to commencement of LUM-IVA, and after one and six months and one year of treatment.
-Body composition variables collected included weight, fat-free mass (FFM), fat mass (FM), total body water (TBW), extra- and intracellular water (ECW, ICW), ECW as a percentage of TBW (ECW%TBW) and phase angle.
-Body mass index (BMI), fat-free mass index (FFMI) and fat mass index (FMI) were calculated by dividing weight, FFM and FM by the square of height in metres.
-FFM depletion was defined as FFMI<15kg/m2 for females and <17kg/m2 for males.
-"Hidden" FFM depletion was defined as FFM depletion in patients with BMI<18.5kg/m2.
+Body composition measurement was undertaken by trained operators using multifrequency bioelectrical impedance analysis (mBCA 515/514; SECA, Hamburg, Germany), a method with good reproducibility and validity against reference methods [22].
+Measurements were taken prior to commencement of LUM/IVA, and after 1 and 6 months and 1 year of treatment.
+Body composition variables collected included weight, fat-free mass, fat mass, total body water (TBW), extracellular water (ECW) and intracellular water, ECW as a percentage of TBW, and phase angle.
+BMI, fat-free mass index (FFMI) and fat mass index (FMI) were calculated by dividing weight, fat-free mass and fat mass (kg) by the square of height ($\rm m^2$).
+Fat-free mass depletion was defined as FFMI <15 kg·m-2 for females and <17 kg·m-2 for males [23].
+"Hidden" fat-free mass depletion was defined as fat-free mass depletion in patients with BMI \geqslant 18.5 kg·m-2 [11].